playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ## Final marks

-Gamma Correction, Tonemapping and Exposure - are good settings you want to play with to get desirable look and colour for your scene.
+Gamma Correction, Tonemapping and Exposure - are good settings you want to play with to get desirable look and color for your scene.

+You can [explore example][13] that uses techniques described above and it's [project][14].

 [0]: /user-manual/graphics/lighting/runtime-lightmaps/
 [1]: /images/user-manual/lighting/lightmaps/playcanvas-lightmapping-scene.jpg